Amazon's COVID-19 blog: daily updates on how we're responding to the crisis

 Increasing pay in the U.S., UK, Canada, and many EU countries

 Our employees in fulfillment centers, transportation operations, stores or those making deliveries are playing an essential role for customers during this crisis.
 We are recognizing this amazing work with pay increases.
-For every hour worked through April, qualifying employees will receive an additional $2 USD per hour in the U.S., C$2 per hour in Canada, £2 per hour in the UK, and approximately €2 per hour in many EU countries.
-This commitment to increased pay through the end of April represents an investment of over $350 million.
-Full story.
+Qualifying employees will receive an additional $2 USD per hour in the U.S., C$2 per hour in Canada, £2 per hour in the UK, and approximately €2 per hour in many EU countries.
+Update April 24: We’ve extended the increased hourly pay outlined below through May 16.
+We are also extending double overtime pay in the U.S. and Canada.
+These extensions increase our total investment in pay during COVID-19 to nearly $700 million for our hourly employees and partners.
+In addition, we are providing flexibility with leave of absence options, including expanding the policy to cover COVID-19 circumstances, such as high-risk individuals or school closures.
+We continue to see heavy demand during this difficult time and the team is doing incredible work for our customers and the community.
+Read more about how we’re taking care of employees.

 Customers can select unattended delivery options